PacktPublishing/Modern-JavaScript-Web-Development-Cookbook/README.md

 | 13        | Electron            | Windows, Mac OS X, and Linux (Any) |

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
-[Click here to download it](Graphics Bundle Link).
+We also provide a PDF file that has color images of the screenshots/diagrams used in this book. [https://www.packtpub.com/sites/default/files/downloads/9781788992749_ColorImages.pdf].

 ## Code in Action